blacksenator/fbcallrouter/README.md

 * First, it is checked, whether the number is **already known** in your telephone books (`'whitelist'`) and (`'blacklist'`) or (`'newlist'`).
 Of course, these known telephone numbers are not analyzed further.

 * If unknown, it is checked if it is a **foreign number**.
 If you have set (`'blockForeign'`) the number will be direct transferred to the corresponding phone book (`'blacklist'`) for future rejections.

-* It is checked if a domestic number has a [**valid area code** ONB](#onb) or [cellular code](#rnb).
-Quite often spammers using fake area codes.
-If so, the number will be transferred to the blacklist for future rejections.
-In the same way, it is checked for foreign phone numbers whether the transmitted **country code is valid**.

-* It is checked if the **subscribers number is valid** (starting with a zero -> only applies to landline numbers).
-If so, the number will be transferred to the blacklist.
-It has also been observed that spammers put the recipient's area code followed by the country code 49 in front of their mobile phone numbers in order to disguise their numbers.
+If not, then foreign numbers are screened to see whether they exceed or fall short of the expected lengths or whether they transmit country codes that are not (or no longer) used.

+* The following screenings are carried out for **domestic numbers**, which are essentially aimed at "CLIP - no screening":
+  * transmission of a [**unvalid area code** ONB](#onb) or [cellular code](#rnb)
+  * unvalid subscribers number, if a landline number starts with an zero
+  * concealment of a mobile phone number using a prefix consisting of your own area code and country code,
+  * transmission of the actual phone number in brackets after a user provided number and
+  * falling below or exceeding expected lengths.

 * If all this passed, it is checked at various scoring sites (currently five: [WERRUFT](https://www.werruft.info), [Clever Dialer](https://www.cleverdialer.de), [Telefonspion](https://www.telefonspion.de/), [WerHatAngerufen](https://www.werhatangerufen.com) and  [tellows](https://www.tellows.de/)), if this number has received a **bad online rating**.
-If so, the number will be transferred to the blacklist.
+If this is the case, the number - also as with pattern errors - is included in the blacklist.

 * Finally, of course, there is the possibility that the caller is known in a positive sense and can be identified via a public telephone book ([Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/)).
 Then he/she/it is optionally entered in a dedicated phone book (`'newlist'`) with the determined name.
+**This feature is also used for outgoing calls to unknown numbers!**

 ## Requirements